Korreq/Plans_SORN_Macro/README.md

 Overview

-This project is a macro script written in JavaScript that retrieves node names from an input file, searches for connected transformers and generators, and writes original values to output files.
+This project is a macro script written in JavaScript that retrieves node names from an input file, searches for connected transformers and generators.
 It then updates generator voltages and transformer taps, recalculates values, and writes the results to output files.

 Configuration